NatashaRichter/cooking-recipes/pages/tempaltes.md

         return page.type === 'page';
     });

-Now, instead of using the custom `url` field, we would use `urlFull` which is a property of the page object.
+Now, instead of using the custom `url` field, we would use `url` which is a property of the page object.

 ### Layouts